marcins/cfcamp-coffeescript/README.md

 # Introduction to CoffeeScript: CFCamp 2013 Presentation

 Introductory presentation to the CoffeeScript language.
-Written using reveal.js and dynamic CoffeeScript compiling so you'll need to `grunt serve` to view.
+Open `index.html` to view!

 Created using the reveal.js framework.